 (Screenshot above represents the laser scanner locations in the Model view and results of the surface reconstruction)

-In case the laser scanning locations are considered as precise and you would like to avoid image matching procedure between the TLS data and digital images, it is possible to apply the exterior orientation data from the Reference pane to the loaded laser scanning data using the following script:
+4. Apply the exterior orientation data from Reference pane to the loaded laser scanning data using the following script: